oe/lerna-ci/readme.md

 # packageNames could be a list of package names, or a list of package name with version range, such as:
 #     "@babel/*" "@babel/core@^7.0.0" "parcel@^2.0.0" "rollup-plugin*"
 #     package name with asterisk(*) must be quoted
+# packageNames not found or not matched will be ignored
 # if check-only is true, it will check if any package's dependencies need be synced, exit 1 if found

 # or if you prefer npm, must use quotes when specify scoped wildcard package name